Animal cafe: History

-Taiwan created the very first animal café in 1998 which was a cat cafe.
-Thereafter, animal cafes were created in Japan before spreading to the rest of the world.
+Taiwan created the very first animal café in 1998 which was a cat café.
+Thereafter, animal cafés were created in Japan before spreading to the rest of the world.
 A Japanese tourist visited Taiwan and discovered the potential of the idea before coming back to Japan to establish the first animal café in Osaka in 2004, where the concept flourished.
-Today animal cafes are found across Europe and America yet they are still more popular in Asian countries and Japan is known as the country with the most animal cafes in the world.
-Originally the cafes were created for people who enjoy the company of animals however there are now many animal cafes for abandoned or lost animals as well.
-Such animal cafes are used as a way to help these abandoned or lost animals by providing them not only home and food but also the opportunity to be adopted by customers of the café.
+Today animal cafés are found across Europe and America yet they are still more popular in Asian countries and Japan is known as the country with the most animal cafés in the world.
+Originally the cafés were created for people who enjoy the company of animals however there are now many animal cafés for abandoned or lost animals as well.
+Such animal cafés are used as a way to help these abandoned or lost animals by providing them not only home and food but also the opportunity to be adopted by customers of the café.

 Types

-As individuals prefer different animals, there are a number of various animal cafes in the world.
+As individuals prefer different animals, there are a number of various animal cafés in the world.